westonrobot/unitree_legged_sdk/README.md

 ```

 ### Usage
+1. Cpp

     Run examples with 'sudo' for memory locking.

+2. Python

+    To run the robot with Python scripts, open scripts/Robot_Python.py, then edit the path to "build" folder.

+    After that, running Robot_Python.py.
+Right now, the provided Python scripts are only for A1 robot.
+To use other type robots, edit the "LeggedType" in src/python_interface_high_cmd.cpp, and recompile the project.